 The components for determining the deviation from Boyle's Law, at the pressure and temperature under which delivered, shall be determined by chromatographic tests at intervals of twelve (12) Months or at such shorter interval as is found necessary by Gatherer.
 The correction factor shall be determined by using American Gas Association "Report Number Eight”.

 The Gross Dry Heating Value of the Gas delivered shall be determined by Gas samples or industry accepted recording calorimeters or chromatographs installed or caused to be installed by Gatherer at points on Gatherer's system(s) in specified areas.
-The gross heating values shall be calculated per the most current edition of GPA Standard 2145 and GPA Standard 2172.
+The gross heating values shall be calculated per GPA Standard 2145 and GPA Standard 2172.

 The Total Thermal Energy Content shall be calculated by adjusting the measured volume to correct for the volume of water vapor assuming saturation at the temperature and pressure of measurement and multiplying the corrected volume by the Gross Dry Heating Value.